hatedabamboo/notes.hatedabamboo.me/src/posts/project-bumpflow.md

 ## Limitations

-`bumpwf` utilizes the official GitHub API.
+`bumpflow` utilizes the official GitHub API.
 It has a rather strict rate limit: for unauthorized users, only 60 calls per hour.
 This can be avoided by getting a [personal access token](https://github.com/settings/personal-access-tokens) and passing it via the environment variable `GH_TOKEN`.
 Or by switching VPN servers -- that also works.

 ## Future plans